wmhilton-stoplight/platform-docs/4.-documentation/Sidebar/a.customize-sidebar.md

 The Stoplight sidebar changes depending on who you are, what page you're viewing, and the customizations made to your site.

-To learn more about sidebar customization, see our [best practices for configuring Stoplight navigation](https://meta.stoplight.io/docs/api-best-practices/hosted-docs/stoplight-navigation).
+To learn more about sidebar customization, see [best practices for configuring Stoplight navigation](https://meta.stoplight.io/docs/api-best-practices/hosted-docs/stoplight-navigation).

 ## Workspace Projects List